matthewjdenny/ISSR_Data_Science_Summer_Summit_15/Handouts/Package_Development_Tutorial.md

 ![oops!](./images/package_17.png)

-When you are syncing your package up to Gtihub, you will want to make sure that you "ignore" these files when syncing up to Github so that they do not get synced up to your repo.
+When you are syncing your package up to Github, you will want to make sure that you "ignore" these files when syncing up to Github so that they do not get synced up to your repo.
 If they do get synced up, they can prevent other users from being able to install your package.
 To do so, we right click on the file when it shows up in the changes section of our Github desktop client, and then select ignore (or ignore all .x files) .
 In the example below I am illustrating this with .png files in this tutorial.

 ![oops!](./images/package_18.png)